When this American-born behemoth says: "We want junior lawyers with a global mindset," it's no joke; they will send you far.

-Students apply with an online form, a condensed version of the one used for training contract and vacation applications.
+To apply for an open day or first-year two-day insight scheme applicants will need to submit an online application form, which is a condensed version of the one used for training contract and vacation scheme applications.

-Applicants are asked to provide details of extracurricular activities and work experience on their application.
-Both are important for demonstrating you're well rounded.
-Open day and vac scheme applicants can get away with general commercial work experience, though training contract applicants need to demonstrate specific legal experience.
+The firm asks applicants to provide details of extracurricular activities and work experience on their application forms.
+Both are important for demonstrating that you're well rounded.
 As graduate resourcing and development manager Christina Churchman explains: “If we haven't already had the opportunity to meet an applicant on one of our vacation schemes, then we expect to see evidence that they have taken steps to find out what it is like to work in a law firm.
 This can be demonstrated by work experience or vacation schemes undertaken at either similar firms or with an in-house legal team at a large corporate or financial institution.”

-Recruiters pay a lot of attention to the accompanying cover letter, which should “detail why applicants want to work at White & Case, and highlight the specific characteristics of the firm that attracted them to us such as our training programme, our clients, or the type of work that we do,” Churchman says.
+A lot of attention is paid to the accompanying cover letter, which should “detail why applicants want to work at White & Case, and highlight the specific characteristics of the firm that attracted them to us, such as our training programme, our clients, or the type of work that we do,” Churchman says.
 “It's an opportunity for them to show they've done their research and understand where we sit in the market.”

-White & Case receives 1,300 applications for its vac schemes each year, and a similar number for training contracts.
-The firm recently introduced an online video-interview assessment to pre-screen candidates.
-Those who impress on the application form are asked to respond to a few questions and record their responses on video.
-“We're excited about it,” says Churchman, “as it gives candidates an opportunity to bring their application to life and show us more of their personality.”
+White & Case receives 1,700 applications for its vacation schemes each year, and a similar number for training contracts.
+Those who impress on the application form are asked to complete an online video-interview assessment.
+Applicants are asked to respond to a few questions and record their responses.
+Churchman adds that the video assessment “gives candidates an opportunity to bring their application to life and show us more of their personality.”

-The firm offers up to 50 training contracts each year.
+The firm offers 50 training contracts each year.
 Trainees start in either March or September.

-It's worth bearing in mind that between 70% and 80% of each trainee cohort completes a vac scheme with the firm before starting as trainees.
-W&C runs two two-week vacation schemes over the summer, plus another over Easter.
-Each has space for up to 30 students.
-We're told all vac schemers can submit departmental preferences before arriving.
+It's worth bearing in mind that between 70% and 80% of each trainee cohort completes a vacation scheme with the firm before starting as trainees.
+White & Case runs four, two-week vacation schemes over the winter, spring and summer holidays.
+Each vacation scheme has 20 places.
+Vac schemers can submit departmental preferences before arriving.

-During their placement vac schemers sit with an associate or a partner.
+During their placement vac schemers sit with an associate.
 “They can take on as much as they are willing to,” says Churchman, adding: “We are looking for participants to be proactive and to seek out work from as many people as possible so that they have the best chance of understanding the work we do and integrating themselves within the team.”
-She goes on to tell us that W&C is “looking for people who have a deep understanding of the firm – it's impressive when a vac schemer already has an idea of the type of work the department does and the deals it's working on.”
+She goes on to tell us that White & Case is “looking for people who have a deep understanding of the firm – it's impressive when a vac schemer already has an idea of the type of work the department does and the deals it's working on.”

-On the social side are welcome drinks, a vac scheme social and the firm's summer party, which in 2015 was held on the roof terrace of the National Theatre, complete with a string quartet and a barbecue.
+On the social side White & Case hosts welcome drinks on the London Eye, plus a vac scheme social; previous activities include sushi making, mini golf and a dinner hosted by the firm’s partners.
+Vac schemers are also invited to the firm's summer party, which in 2016 was held on the National Theatre's roof terrace, complete with a band and a barbecue.

 Dig out your passport and grab that suitcase because White & Case trainees are guaranteed a seat abroad.